-|The Flesh is an unreleased EP by The Flesh (essentially made up of Prince and Eric Leeds, as a precursor to Madhouse, with other musicians on three of the four tracks).
-It was recorded in two sessions, on 26 December 1985 and 5 January 1986.
-The EP was compiled on 22 January 1986, but the idea of a release as or by The Flesh was abandoned completely when Under The Cherry Moon and other projects demanded Prince's full attention.
+|The Flesh is an unreleased album by The Flesh (essentially made up of Prince and Eric Leeds, as a precursor to Madhouse, with other musicians on three of the four tracks).

 The tracks included were all jazz-funk instrumentals, and were mostly improvised during the sessions.
-Eric Leeds was featured prominently, and the plan was to not include mention of Prince’s input upon the EP's release (as was the case with the later Madhouse albums).
+Eric Leeds was featured prominently, and the plan was to not include mention of Prince’s input upon the album’s release (as was the case with the later Madhouse albums).

-None of the tracks from the EP have been released, although 30 seconds of Junk Music can be heard in Under The Cherry Moon, in the scene where Christopher Tracy races against Mary Sharon on the horse race track.
+None of the tracks from the album have been released, although 30 seconds of Junk Music can be heard in Under The Cherry Moon, in the scene where Christopher Tracy races against Mary Sharon on the horse race track.

 The were a couple of different tracking sessions at Sunset Sound - Studio 3 in Hollywood, California, that yielded material for The Flesh.
 First on 26 December 1985 Prince recorded A Couple Miles and Can I Play With U? (with Eric Leeds overdubbing a day later), sort of a precursor to the sessions that would follow.